docker-flow/docker-flow-monitor/docs/auto-scaling.md

 # Auto-Scaling Services Using Instrumented Metrics

 Docker Swarm provides a solid mechanism that, among other things, makes sure that the specified number of replicas of a service is (almost) always running inside a cluster.
 It is performing self-healing out-of-the-box.
 However, that is often not enough.
-We need the system to adapt to change conditions.
+We need the system to adapt to changed conditions.
 We'll call this process self-adaptation.

 In this tutorial, we'll go through one possible setup that allows self-adaptation of services based on their response time.
 That does not mean that response time metrics are the only ones we should use.
 Quite the contrary.
 However, we need to limit the scope of this tutorial and response times are probably one of the most commonly used metrics when applying self-adaptation.